 Single-storey miniature houses with all the design touches you would expect to find in the larger versions.
 Each is made from wood, with PVC and steel detailing, as well as some outdoor paint to ensure long life and a connector for easy fitting.

-But they are one of the pricier entrants here, selling for £195.85.
-Do check out the full range, they are amazing.
+But they are one of the pricier entrants here, with the one pictured here selling for £155.
+Do check out the full range, they are amazing and might be something you want to treat yourself with.

 25. Archipops New Perspectives – pop-up notecards